GameChangerFinance/gamechanger.wallet/docs/workspaces/quick-start.md

 But "*With great power comes great responsibility*":

 Learn.
 Innovate.
 Think outside the box.
 But test your solutions across different wallet types.
 Prepare yourself for ecosystem realities.
 Sometimes hardware wallets memory constraints, or they interpretation of standards, can limit your plans.
-Extension wallets offer you very few options here.
+CIP-30 Browser Extension wallets offer you very few options here.
 Some APIs may not calculate staking rewards properly on special scenarios.
 Check GameChanger official workspaces for *Personal Accounts* and *Multisig Wallets* to learn derivation scheme patterns and workspace designs supporting a grand majority of wallet types.

 </details>